rohanchandane/DataStructures-Algorithm/Readme.md

 # Data Structure & Algorithm

 - What is DS?
-# Data Structure & Algorithm

-- What is DS?
     - Purpose: **To store, organise & perform operations on Data**
     - Humans 👨🏼
         - Thinks in collections: eg collections of items